jonspeicher/BalloonController/README.markdown

 Description
 ===========

-[HackPittsburgh](http://www.hackpittsburgh.org) has launched two high-altitude balloon projects.
+[HackPittsburgh](http://www.hackpittsburgh.org) has launched several high-altitude balloon projects.
-One was successful, one was not.
-Our third launch is pending, and the payload is anticipated to include a number of sensors not previously flown.
-This will require a controller that knows about the layout of the flight computer circuit, the data to be logged, how to retrieve it, and how to log it.
+From the third launch forward, the payload is anticipated to include a number of sensors not previously flown.
+This requires a controller that knows about the layout of the flight computer circuit, the data to be logged, how to retrieve it, and how to log it.

 This software package contains that controller (which by extension includes the Arduino sketch's `setup` and `loop` functions).
 This package also includes libraries contributed by other HackPittsburgh participants to interface with the various flight computer subsystems.

 Previous balloon launch photos are available at the [HackPittsburgh Flickr Pool](http://www.flickr.com/groups/hackpgh).
 My favorites, plus my ground photos, are in [My Flickr set](http://www.flickr.com/photos/jonspeicher/sets/72157624683638916/).